 Maintaining Historic Floors

 The key to caring for your church floor in the most appropriate way is to first gain an understanding of its importance and its construction.
 Proper maintenance of historic church floors is essential and may avoid or reverse the need for replacement.
 In most cases a minimal maintenance regime consisting of regular (but not frequent) brushing is best.
 Household soaps, alkaline cleaners, bleach and abrasives will cause harm to historic surfaces and must be avoided.
-Our provides detailed advice on the correct maintenance methods for difference types of historic flooring including natural stone, marble, tiled, and brick floors.
+Our guidance note on historic floors provides detailed advice on the correct maintenance methods for difference types of historic flooring including natural stone, marble, tiled, and brick floors.

 Repairing Historic Floors